ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ScriptFilesOverview.md

 ### ED_GameBindings.ttm

-This file creates script label variables aligned to the game's BINDS file.
+This file declares script label variables aligned to the game's BINDS file.
-Not all of the variables are used in this script package however, they could be.
+Not all of the variables are used in this script package, however they could be.
-The extras are included here for completeness and makes customisation of the script much easier by not having to create a new label variable or change the BIND file in-game.
+The extras are included inthe file for completeness and makes customisation of the script much easier by not having to create a new label variable or change the BIND file in-game.

-It is recommended that if you change a definition in this file, you should also make the coresponding change to the BIND file in-game.
+It is recommended that if you change a definition in this file, you should also make the corresponding change to the BIND file in-game.
-Likewise, if you make a change in the BIND file in-game, you should make the coresponding change in this file.
+Likewise, if you make a change in the BIND file in-game, you should make the corresponding definition change in this file.

 ### ED_GlobalVars.tmh

-Variables, as the name suggests can have different values applied during code execution.
+Variables, as the name suggests may be assigned different values during code execution.
 Variables can be 'Global' or 'Local'.
-'Local' Variables are declared inside the routine (function) and their values are lost when the routine exists.
+- 'Local' Variables are declared inside a subroutine (function) and their values are lost when the routine exists.
-'Global' variables are used by 2 or more different routines or functions across multiple files and their values remain available for any routine to use or change.
+- 'Global' variables are used by 2 or more different routines or functions across multiple files and their values remain available for any routine to use or change.

 Rather than scatter required global variables throughout the code, I put them all in one place.
 Saying that, there are one or two instances where I've defined global variables just prior to the main routine (function) that initially uses them.